-Fleas are small insects that feed on the blood humans, dog, cats, and warm-blooded animals.
+Fleas are small insects that feed on the blood of humans, dogs, cats, and other warm-blooded animals.

-You may also have swelling around a sore or injury.
+Flea bites can also cause swelling around a sore or injury.

 A skin biopsy is sometimes done.

 The goal of treatment is to get rid of the fleas.
 This can be done by treating your home, pets, and outside areas with chemicals (pesticides).
 Small children should not be in the home when pesticides are being used.
 Birds and fish must be protected when chemicals are sprayed.
 Home foggers and flea collars do not always work to get rid of fleas.
 If home treatments do not work, you may need to get professional pest control help.